The Framework

 • Honest acknowledgment of gaps

-• Clarity on what's core vs. aspirational
+• Clarity on what's genuinely core versus aspirational

 • Path toward alignment that isn't performative

-Vision & Mission Reorientation
+Vision & Mission

 When This Is Needed

-• Mission statement feels dead or disconnected
+• Mission feels dead or disconnected from daily reality

-• Founders' vision lost in scaling
+• Original vision lost in the process of growing

 • Team going through motions without inspiration

-• Post-achievement drift ('we won, now what?')
+• Post-achievement drift — we got here, now what?

 What Emerges